-Tipper Newton is an actor, filmmaker and musician living in Los Angeles.
-She grew up in Omaha, Nebraska, and graduated from Columbia College Chicago with a BA in Film/Video.
-She currently plays Karen on The Mindy Project and Sinnomin on the new TBS series The Guest Book.
-When she’s not working on that stuff, she’s playing in her power-pop band Color TV.
+Tipper Newton is an actor, filmmaker, and musician living in Los Angeles.
+She’s had recurring roles on Hulu’s The Mindy Project and the TBS show The Guest Book.
+Her latest short film, The Dangerous Type, which she wrote and directed, played film festivals worldwide.
+When she’s not working on that stuff she’s the frontwoman for her power-pop band Color TV.

 “I need a change of underwear!” the man next to me said after an especially suspenseful part in Halle Berry’s new movie, Kidnap.

 Ever since 2013’s The Call, I’d been “on hold,” waiting for Berry’s next foray into the world of thrillers, until Kidnap answered.
 You see, The Call, which stars Berry, was one of my favorite movies that year.
 It’s a smart suspense film with resourceful characters triumphing over car trunks, torture basements, and their own guilt.
 The movie’s fast pace kept me engaged the entire time and I loved how it straddled the line between thriller and horror in its last act.
 Berry spends most of the film behind her 9-1-1 operator’s desk.
 How do you make sitting behind a desk so riveting?
 I dunno, but Berry’s got it figured out!